What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 • Overheating or accidental immersion.

-• A missing video signal: black screen, parasites, flickering…
+• Missing video signal: black screen, static, flicker…

-• The endoscope needs workshop expertise.
-It’s best to act quickly to avoid irreversible damage.
+👉 The endoscope needs workshop expertise.
+Better to act quickly to avoid irreversible damage.

 Technician repairing the optics of an industrial endoscope in a specialized workshop, using precision tools and components.